-Each Recovery Key Share Holder (RKSH) is the custodian of one of the seven (7) key shares of the Storage Master Key (SMK).
+Each Recovery Key Share Holder (RKSH) is the custodian of one of the seven (7) key shares of the Storage Master Key (SMK), the Domain Key, and the CO key.
 Each key share is kept by an individual RKSH in a bank safe deposit box or similar secure storage facility in a location convenient for the RKSH.
-Each SMK share is stored in a smartcard placed inside tamper-evident packaging.
+Each SMK share is stored in a smartcard or iKey placed inside tamper-evident packaging.

-The RKSH is responsible for providing and maintaining records of where the SMK share is stored, and participating in an annual inventory providing proof of possession of their key share.
+The RKSH is responsible for providing and maintaining records of where the shares are stored, and participating in an annual inventory providing proof of possession of their key shares.
 RKSHs are TCRs, representing the technical Internet community, and are not affiliated with PTI, ICANN, or Verisign.
 The TCRs are not contractually bound to fulfill their duties to the RZ KSK Operator.